Jay S. Hennick to continue as Chairman and a Significant Shareholder

 FirstService generates more than US$1.9 billion in annual revenues and has more than 20,000 employees across North America.
 With significant insider ownership and an experienced management team, FirstService has a long-term track record of creating value and superior returns for shareholders.
 The Subordinate Voting Shares of FirstService trade on the NASDAQ and the Toronto Stock Exchange under the symbol “FSV”.

 For the latest news from FirstService Corporation, visit www.firstservice.com.

-This press release contains statements that constitute “forward-looking statements” within the meaning of applicable securities legislation, including, but not limited to, statements relating to the potential benefits expected to be achieved on the completion of the Transaction, the expected continued commitment of Mr. Hennick to FirstService, the expected voting at the Meeting to approve the Transaction by FirstService directors, contemplated changes to the articles and option plan of FirstService and future filings to be made under securities laws.
+This press release contains statements that constitute “forward-looking statements” within the meaning of applicable securities legislation, including, but not limited to, the expected voting at the Meeting to approve the Transaction by FirstService directors, contemplated changes to the articles of FirstService and future filings to be made under securities laws.
 Much of this information can be identified by words such as “expect to,” “expected,” “will,” “estimated” or similar expressions suggesting future outcomes or events.
 FirstService believes the expectations reflected in such forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements should not be unduly relied upon.

 D. Scott Patterson